JavaFX using Kawa - introduction

 Event: KeyEvent [source = Button@3a5794[styleClass=button], target = Button@3a5794[styleClass=button], eventType = KEY_RELEASED, consumed = false, character = , text = n, code = N]

-Note: Running JavaFX application from the Kawa read-eval-print-loop (REPL) doesn't work very well at this point, but I'm exploring ideas to make it useful.
+Note: Running a JavaFX application from the Kawa read-eval-print-loop (REPL) doesn't work very well at this point, but I'm exploring ideas to make it useful.

 Compiling the example